25 Genre Conventions

 Discussing methods without showing their results can feel odd, and it may feel artificial to discuss how you chose your approach without showing any results that justify it.
 But when writing for a non-technical audience, you can expect your readers to skip through most of the Methods section, perhaps only reading the captions of any interesting-looking tables and plots.
 In academic journals for general audiences, the Methods section is often printed in smaller font or at the end of the article, because most readers are assumed not to care!
 Separating Methods and Results hence allows technical readers to get the detail they want, while other readers skip to the Results to find out what you learned.

 The Results section contains your main findings and results.
 First you will show the results of your analysis, giving any necessary tables, figures, and numerical results.
+Often this means presenting tables of regression coefficients (see Section 25.4 below) and giving hypothesis test results or confidence intervals in APA format (Chapter 26).
 Then your text will describe these results and comment on what they mean.

 The Discussion summarizes your results and then puts them in context.
 Were there any limitations to the analysis that mean the results cannot perfectly answer the desired questions?
 Are there additional questions that still need to be answered?
 Based on these results, what conclusions can be drawn and what recommendations can you make?